interchained/design/README.md

 ## ⬡ For the Chain Dwellers

-Long before the Interchain, value lived in vaults you could not see, guarded by hands that were not yours.
+Long before the Interchained, value lived in vaults you could not see, guarded by hands that were not yours.
 You were a row in someone else's ledger — a number they could edit while you slept.
 To *hold* anything, you first had to *ask*.